Learn about Daily Wonder's sophisticated curriculum, how to homeschool, and how to support your child to meet the world

 Curriculum units are available for grades 1-7.
 Lesson plans specifically connect Language Arts, Math, Science and Social Studies learning outcomes to activities.
 Lessons also cover Arts Education, Applied Design, Skills & Technology, Career Education, Physical & Health Education and could be linked to your ministry outcomes if required.
 Each monthly unit will indicate both a focus for Social Emotional Learning and First Peoples' Principles of Learning.
 Kindergarten: We have a Fall seasonal package available now and our Winter and Spring packages are coming soon.

 Daily Wonder Home Learning Hub can be accessed anywhere in the world!
 Our curriculum is guided by the developing child's needs and created by licensed teachers which makes it transferable to wherever you are.
-The learning outcomes/concepts attached to the activities in the lesson plans will give you the confidence that your child is covering curriculum in age appropriate ways.
+The learning outcomes and concepts attached to the activities in the lesson plans will give you the confidence that your child is covering curriculum in age appropriate ways.
 The Daily Wonder wording for concepts is taken from western Canada's Ministry of Education curriculum since that is the location of Daily Wonder Headquarters.
 Curriculum is transferable to any location since children develop in the same way wherever they are.

 Here is an example: